The Emergence of Gravity

 Gravity therefore appears as a macroscopic, thermodynamic consequence of predictive-network dynamics, with its scale fixed by the underlying MPU information parameters, succinctly summarised by:

-where ΣI = σlink Cmax(fRID) represents the effective horizon information density.
-This crucial term combines the surface density of effective information channels, σlink (with dimensions L-2), and the dimensionless channel-capacity bound of the underlying interactions, Cmax.
-The surface density σlink is determined by the effective MPU spacing δ, a geometric packing factor η, and a correlation factor χ (where χ ≤ 1) that accounts for non-independence between channels, typically scaling as σlink = χ/(ηδ2).
+where ΣI = σeff link Cmax(fRID) represents the effective horizon information density.
+This crucial term combines the effective surface density of independent information channels, σeff link (with dimensions L-2), and the dimensionless channel-capacity bound of the underlying interactions, Cmax.
+The effective surface density σeff link is determined by the effective MPU spacing δ, a geometric packing factor η, and a correlation factor χ (where χ ≤ 1) that accounts for non-independence between channels, typically scaling as σeff link = χ/(ηδ2).
 The capacity Cmax is fundamentally limited by the irreducible thermodynamic cost of self-referential processing, ε ≥ ln 2.

 6. Implications of Emergent Gravity: Beyond the Standard Picture